ettom/i3-ws-display/README.md

 * Four 220-ohm resistors and wires to connect it all up

 #### Setup
-Connect the display to your Arduino and flash the `nano/7seg.ino` file.<br>
+Connect the display to your Arduino.
+If you want the numbers on the display to align left, change the `ALIGN_TO_RIGHT` symbol to `false` in `nano/7seg.ino`.
+Then flash the file to your Arduino.<br>
 Wiring for a common-cathode display with the following pin arrangement (according to the [typical segment identification](https://commons.wikimedia.org/wiki/File:7_Segment_Display_with_Labeled_Segments.svg#/media/File:7_Segment_Display_with_Labeled_Segments.svg)):<br>
 **Top row** - 1, a, f, 2, 3, b <br>